mathiasbosman/mathiasbosman.me/README.md

 ## About

-A simple website that tells a bit more abou me.
+A simple website that tells a bit more about me.
 Find it on [mathiasbosman.me][link_mathiasbosman_me].

 ## Development